Burdock (Arctium spp.)

 UK & Isle of Man Folklore of Burdock

-Burdock has a long history in British and Manx folklore, often linked to healing, protection, and magic.
+Burdock has a long history in British and Manx folklore, often linked to protection, healing, and prosperity.

 UK Folklore

-• Protective Charms – In Yorkshire and Scotland, dried burdock was hung in homes to ward off evil spirits.
+• Protective Herb – Burdock was hung in homes and barns to ward off evil spirits and illness.

 Isle of Man Folklore